yasslab/yasslab.jp/en/index.md

 ![Photo](/img/yohei_300x300.png)

 He obtained the degree of Master in Information and Computer Science from Waseda University, and studied at Monmouth College in Illinois, USA.
-He founded YassLab in 2012, a small distributed company focusing on Ruby/Rails web development, education, and opensource projects.
+He founded YassLab company in 2012, a small distributed company focusing on Ruby/Rails web development, education, and opensource projects.

 Now, welcoming co-workers who also have open-source mind into YassLab team, we [work remotely](https://github.com/uiureo/remote-in-japan), challenge to automate translating Japanese [Rails Guides](http://railsguides.jp/) and [Rails Tutorial](http://railstutorial.jp/), and try to apply [the continuous translation system](https://speakerdeck.com/yasulab/how-we-continuously-translate-railsguides) for other GitHub-based tech docs.